FFDeveloper/DropBoxPicker/README.md

 	for the root path.

-4. You have also to implement the two methods of the `DBPDropBoxPickerDelegate`:
+4. You need also to implement the two methods of the `DBPDropBoxPickerDelegate`:

 		- (void)errorChoosingFile:(DBPDropBoxPickerViewController *)picker
 		{